kovart/forta-aztec-protocol-money-laundering/README.md

 ## Alerts

-- AK-AZTEC-PROTOCOL-MONEY-LAUNDERING-0
+- AK-AZTEC-PROTOCOL-POSSIBLE-MONEY-LAUNDERING-NATIVE
-  - Fired when possible money laundering is identified
+  - Fired when the deposited funds of the native token have exceeded the specified threshold
   - Severity is always set to "high"
   - Type is always set to "suspicious"
+  - metadata:
+    - `totalDepositValue` total amount of deposited funds
+    - `deposits` JSON-stringified array of deposit events with their value and timestamp

 ## Test Data